tranhelen/tranhelen/_drafts/2018-01-08-managingdiversitychange.md

 My overall hope was that my actions would encourage others to participate too in improving the overall numbers and help the initiatives at Shopify (of which there are many, much credit owed to the team).
 It was the first time I tried to affect change at a larger scale like this and the approach I took could have used some tinkering.
 I fluffed more features than I think was necessary but it's impossible to say what would have happened had I not fluffed.

-There is likely more I haven't covered here however I've included a list of resources below which may help start your research into the area too if you're looking at this type of work in your company.
+There is likely more I haven't covered here however I've included a list of resources below which may help start your research into the area too if you're looking at this type of work in your company.<a id="anchor-3" href="#note-3" class="fieldnotes-anchor">[3]</a>

 ## Resources